 Common Slab Foundation Issues in Houston

-At AAA Foundation Repair Houston we have seen all types of slab foundation issues over the last 60 years.
+At AAA Foundation Service we have seen all types of slab foundation issues over the last 60 years.
 Slab foundations have grown more and more common over the years due to their ease of construction and lower cost.
-They are especially popular in the Houston and surrounding areas due to their ability to withstand extreme temperatures.
+They are especially popular in Houston and the surrounding areas due to their ability to withstand extreme temperatures.
 Below, we will outline the six most common issues that a home owner may be facing if they have signs of foundation problems.
 Get the facts and know that if any of the issues below are present in your home you should contact us today to schedule your free foundation estimate.
 Waiting to repair the foundation of your home will only lead to a more costly repair in the future.

 The Six Most Common Slab Foundation Issues